Kennethnovikov100/notes/README.md

 # 2024-01-06
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
 Always strive for clarity and readability; remember that tomorrow, it may be you or someone else who has to revisit and understand that code.
 Invest time in modular design, embrace reusable components, and constantly refactor as your understanding evolves.
 The best programs are not merely functional but also easily comprehensible and adaptable."

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this means that writing clean, readable, and straightforward code is often more valuable than complex and overly intricate solutions.
+It emphasizes the importance of clarity, maintainability, and scalability over unnecessary complexity.
+Always strive to write code that is easy to understand and modify, even if it takes a bit more thought initially.
+Remember, code is read far more often than it's written."